 It is always nice to see recent photos of Futuros; these photos of Rockwall were taken 110517 by Kristin Lavitola and sent to us a few days ago.

-The 060886 issue of the Longview Morning Journal included this interesting article that included the first photos I have come across of the this Futuro during the time it served as a snow cone store in Marshall, TX along with some history.
+The 060886 issue of the Longview Morning Journal included an interesting article that included the first photos we have come across of the this Futuro during the time it served as a snow cone store in Marshall, TX along with some history.

 The article tells us that in 1986 Marshall native Michael Thompson, who had for some years worked in the Austin/San Antonio area, decided to return to Marshall and open his own business.
 After discussions with family and friends he decided he would open a snow cone stand and when he saw a Futuro, owned by Ed Hoffman, he knew he had found the structure he wanted as the "draw" for his business which he christened "Cosmic Cones".

 According to the article before Hoffman brought the Futuro to Marshall it had been displayed at the 1976 Minnesota State Fair and Hoffman also believed it had once served as a "bunny hutch" at a Playboy Club.
 The September 1970 issue of Playboy Magazine included an article on the Futuro titled "Portable Playhouse" and a Futuro was located for a while at the first Playboy Resort in Lake Geneva, WI.
 That Futuro was later relocated to Janesville, WI.
 What happened to the Futuro after Janesville is not documented, at least so far as I have been able to discover, so it is possible, though by no means certain, that the Futuro did indeed end up in Marshall.